JayPing23/PointOfSales/README.md

 A modern, modular, and user-friendly Point of Sale application built with Python and Tkinter.
 Designed for small businesses to manage sales, products, and reporting with a beautiful GUI and robust features.

 ## Features
-- **Product Management:** Add, edit, delete, and import products with automatic product ID generation and description fields
+- **Product Management:** Add, edit, delete, import, and batch-delete products with automatic product ID generation and description fields
+- **Batch Actions:** Multi-select products in the product manager using checkboxes for batch deletion (and future batch actions)
 - **Two-Level Category System:** Main and subcategories for all items, with persistent custom categories, color-coding, and icons
 - **POS Interface:** Touch-friendly product grid, cart, and checkout
+- **Low Stock Alerts:** Products with low stock are highlighted in red in both the main grid and product manager
-- **Sales Summary:** Tabbed dashboard with charts and stats (matplotlib)
+- **Sales Summary:** Tabbed dashboard with charts, stats, and a clickable sales log (matplotlib)
+- **Export Sales Log:** Export the sales log to CSV directly from the Sales Summary tab
+- **Analytics Tab:** View top-selling products, sales by type, and sales by day
 - **Data Persistence:** All data stored in `datas/` (NoSQL-style: JSON, TXT, CSV, YAML supported)
 - **Multi-Format Import/Export:** Load and save data in JSON, TXT, CSV, YAML; auto-detect file type; export/import for IMS
+- **Active File Display:** The currently active products file is always shown in the IMS Sync tab
 - **IMS Sync:** Import/export tangible items to/from Inventory Management System
 - **Category Manager:** Hierarchical UI for managing categories, colors, and icons
 - **Robust File Handling:** User-friendly error handling, auto-backup, and format conversion